ktarbet/ktarbet.github.io/horse/valdez.md

 ## Equitation

 In Equitation your horsemanship is being judged.
-In this dance where you are on the back of a horse and you need to sit up in the saddle and keep that position.
+In this dance you are on the back of a horse and you need to sit up in the saddle and keep that position.
 When you stop keep your posture with hands down low and pull reigns into your belly button.

   Tips:
   * Really listen to the judge